Available Degrees

 • Study of variability

-The Eco-EPIED master's degree responds to the contemporary challenge of emerging infectious and parasitic diseases in human and animal populations.
+The Eco-EPIED master’s program addresses the current challenge posed by emerging infectious and parasitic diseases in human and animal populations.

-In light of the ecological, environmental and evolutionary analysis of these phenomena, this multidisciplinary program allows a synthetic approach.
-It integrates all relevant scientific skills and tools (including biology, statistics, bioinformatics as well as concepts from the human sciences) in different contexts and concrete needs of public health.
-Thus, Eco-EPIED is a One Health program dedicated to research and its concrete applications.
+In light of the ecological, environmental, and evolutionary analysis of these phenomena, this multidisciplinary program takes a comprehensive approach.
+It integrates all relevant scientific skills and tools—including biology, statistics, bioinformatics, and concepts from the human sciences—into various contexts and specific public health needs.
+Thus, Eco-EPIED is a One Health program dedicated to research and its practical applications.

-Recognized research units in Montpellier dedicated to the analysis and control of emerging diseases support the program.
-It also involves experts from international organizations, public health agencies, pharmaceutical companies and non-governmental organizations.
+The program is supported by recognized research units in Montpellier dedicated to the analysis and control of emerging diseases.
+It also involves experts from international organizations, public health agencies, pharmaceutical companies, and nongovernmental organizations.

-This interdisciplinary training is open primarily to students with a Bachelor's degree in Life Sciences, Health Sciences and 4th year Pharmacy or Human Medicine.
-Secondly, students with a degree in Geography and Development, Social Sciences, Health and Social Sciences (their integration will be validated according to complementary training elements indicating their capacity to rapidly acquire skills in so-called "hard" sciences).
-Nevertheless, all students must have a very strong interest in the biology/ecology of pathogens, communicable diseases and epidemiology.
-And their academic and non-academic background must attest to their openness to a transdisciplinary approach including bioinformatics, statistics and human sciences.
+This interdisciplinary program is primarily open to students with a bachelor’s degree in life sciences, health sciences, or those in their fourth year of pharmacy or medical school.
+Secondarily, students with a degree in geography and development, social sciences, or health and social sciences may apply (their admission will be determined based on supplementary coursework demonstrating their ability to quickly acquire skills in the so-called “hard” sciences).
+Nevertheless, all students must have a strong interest in the biology and ecology of pathogens, communicable diseases, and epidemiology.
+Their academic and non-academic background must demonstrate their openness to a transdisciplinary approach encompassing bioinformatics, statistics, and human sciences.
 Fluency in scientific English (B2 level) is required.
 Autonomy and teamwork are also required.

 Contact: